 Each province and territory also has its own specific claims and deductions, so be sure to look them up depending on where you reside.

-Canada Pension Plan and Employment Insurance changes for 2019
+Canada Pension Plan and Employment Insurance changes

 For the 2019 tax year, increasing amounts of money taken from your paycheque by the Canada Pension Plan (CPP) are partially offset by the falling amount the CRA is collecting for Employment Insurance (EI).
 CPP rose in 2019 from 2018’s 4.95% to 5.1%.
 Canada wants more people to save for their retirement, and so 2019 is the first of a seven-year cycle of increasing CPP.